turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 * live-debugging JavaScript errors
 * monitoring the values of application variables

+**TRY IT:** Look through the files on the far left, as well as all the `.js` files (along the horizontal tab) - what might those all be responsible for?

 #### Pausing Code Execution with `debugger`
 Similar to the `console.log()` method we just learned about, we can also use `debugger` statements in our code to get feedback about our application's JavaScript.